LoohanZero/napptilus-demo/README.md

 ## Details Image

 ![Home Image](/src/imgs/Details.png)

+## Organization

+I decided to make a primitive component for each JSX tag as primitive components and save them in the primitive folder.
+Then I could the information needed by the functional components as props.
+By individualizing them I was able to reuse them as different components (see Heading or Container) or separate the logic from the JSX component itself.
+I've also decided to separate the styles files from the Javascript files so everything is separated and easily displayed.
+Both folders have exactly the same name files so they could be easy to find.

+## Instructions explanation

 > "This view should show the list of Oompa Loompas that are available at the endpoint https://2q2woep105.execute-api.eu-west-1.amazonaws.com/napptilus/oompa-loompas?page=1 where the page query param can be used to select the page to be retrieved.
 The list must have an endless scroll, so that each page of Oompa Loompas is loaded as the user scrolls down."